camayank/corpready-ai-n8n/replit.md

-# SkillPath India - Educational Platform
+# CorpReady - Corporate Training Platform

 ## Overview
-SkillPath India is a full-stack AI-powered learning platform that provides personalized micro-courses curated from YouTube videos, quizzes, certificates, and verified internship opportunities for students in India.
+CorpReady (corpready.in) is a full-stack AI-powered corporate training platform that provides personalized learning paths, industry certifications, skill assessments, and verified career opportunities for professionals and enterprises.

-**Current State:** Successfully migrated from Vercel to Replit and running smoothly.
+**Current State:** Successfully migrated from Vercel to Replit, rebranded from SkillPath to CorpReady with modern UI/UX.

 ## Recent Changes (November 18, 2025)
+- **Complete Rebrand:** Transformed from SkillPath India to CorpReady corporate training platform
+- **Modern UI/UX:** Updated design system with new corporate color palette (Indigo, Teal, Coral)
+- **Glassmorphism Effects:** Added modern glass morphism patterns and gradient animations
+- **Content Updates:** Repositioned platform for enterprise/corporate training market
-- Migrated from Vercel to Replit environment
+- **Migrated from Vercel to Replit** environment
 - Configured Vite frontend to run on port 5000 with host 0.0.0.0
 - Configured Express backend to bind to 0.0.0.0 for Replit compatibility
 - Fixed Prisma import paths (changed from `../../lib/prisma` to correct path `../../utils/db`)